ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 People will interpret and understand a situation differently based on the way you frame it.
 This matters more than you could ever imagine.

 Just look at what Abraham Lincoln was able to say about a terrible situation that he had to lead through.
 A situation that he himself, in a way, had brought upon his people.
-He gave it weight and meaning in what is likely one of the most famous speeches in all of history:
+He gave it weight and meaning in what is basically one of the best speeches in all of history:

 > quote
 > Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.